andy-goryachev-oracle/Test/doc/RichTextArea/RichTextArea.md

 The RichTextArea control separates data model from the view by providing the **model** property.

-Conceptually, the model is a sequence of styled text paragraphs, represented by **RichParagraph** class, exposed by these three methods:

-- int size()
-- String getPlainText(int index)
-- RichParagraph getParagraph(int index)

-It is important to note that the model does not contain or manages any Nodes, as that will prevent multiple views working off the same model.
+The base class for any data model is **StyledTextModel**.
+This abstract class provides no data storage, focusing instead on providing common functionality to the actual models, such as dealing with styled segments, keeping track of markers, sending events, etc.

 #### Standard Models

-The base class for any data model is **StyledTextModel**.
-This abstract class provides no data storage, however, it takes care of many mundane tasks in order to ease the process of writing custom models, such as dealing with styled segments, keeping track of markers, sending events, and so on.

-Other models are also included, as described in this table:
+A number of standard models is included, designed for a specific use case, as described in this table:

 |Class Name	|Description
 |:---|:---|